DPlayer234/houston-tools/README.md

 # sets the color used for most embeds.
 # optional. defaults to 0xDDA0DD
 embed_color = 0xDDA0DD

+# optional. enables the /minigame commands
+[bot.minigame]
+# optional. enables all games
+all = true
+# for all of the below:
+# optional. sets whether the game is enabled
+# these override the value specified in "all"
+# that is if `all=true`, you can set these to false to disable them.
+tic_tac_toe = true
 ```

 To configure logging, see the Logging section further down.